Emruur/BadPoets/logbook.md

 *Angels, when the sun is hottest May be seen the Dews among, Stooping -- plucking -- sighing -- flying -- Parched the flowers they bear along*

-These poems especially 2.8 and 2.9 almost brought tear to our eyes.
+These poems especially 2.8 and 2.9 almost brought tears to our eyes.
 But we also started to have suspicions on the authenticity of these generated texts.
-To investigate the issue we implenented a plagirisim checker that compares the simiarity of n-grams of the generated text to the referencce database in a sliding window fashion.
+To investigate the issue we implemented a plagiarism checker that compares the similarity of n-grams of the generated text to the reference database in a sliding window fashion.

-#### Here is the output of the system for a poem generated with a 4. order markov chain
+#### Here is the output of the system for a poem generated with a 4. order Markov chain

 **Poem 2.10**:
 As should sound -- to me -- so signal --
 The hue -- of it -- by Architect

     Potential plagiarism detected:

     Generated Section: 'As should sound -- to' Original Section:  '-- As should sound --'